SMILEY4/strategy-game/documentation/markdown/technical/api.md

           ],
           "cities": [
               {
-                  "gameId": "String - the id of the game", "tileId": "String - the id of the tile" }
+                  "_key": "String - the id of the city", "gameId": "String - the id of the game", "tileId": "String - the id of the tile" }